Moments of truth: Holiday sales advice from Adobe and Adyen

 Keeping customers secure when they’re paying online is the first rule of ecommerce.
 And with many new ways to pay and new regulations coming to light such as PSD2, it’s vital to understand customer authentication beyond the regulatory standards.

-In this article we're going to take a closer look at 3D Secure authentication, exploring the original 3D Secure 1 (3DS1.0.2), the newer 3D Secure 2 (3DS2.1.0 and 3DS2.2.0), and the opportunities it can create for your business.
+In this article we're going to take a closer look at 3D Secure authentication, and the opportunities it can create for your business.
+We will explore the original 3D Secure 1 (3DS1) and the newer 3D Secure 2 (3DS2) that most countries in the EEA have implemented in 2021.

 Chances are, you've experienced it as a shopper.
 Before you could finalize a payment, 3DS1 would redirect you to your bank for card authentication, often prompting a password or an SMS (one-time-password).
 By completing this step successfully, issuing banks, rather than the business you were buying from, became liable to fraudulent chargebacks.
 It was a consistent security step but not exactly conducive to a smooth shopping experience.